aazaff/quantitativeFossils.R/README.md

 # This is just a renamed version of the now deprecated function communityMatrix( ).

-# Parameter DataPBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
+# Argument DataPBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
-# Parameter SampleDefinition is the column name defining samples
+# Argument SampleDefinition is the column name defining samples

 CommunityMatrix<-presenceMatrix(DataPBDB,SampleDefinition="geoplate",TaxonRank="genus")
 ````